OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 ###Test the Add-in
-1. Now deploy the Excel Add-in to the local Excel client:
+1. Now deploy the Excel add-in to the local Excel client:
   1. Select the **Excel16Api** project within the **Solution Explorer** tool window.
-  1. Within the **Properties** window set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
+  1. Within the **Properties** window, set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
-  1. Visual Studio will launch the Excel desktop client & create a new Excel workbook.
+  1. Visual Studio will launch the Excel desktop client and create a new Excel workbook.
 1. Enter a name for a new worksheet and click the button **Add a New Worksheet**.

 	Notice how Excel creates a new blank worksheet and changes focus to that worksheet.

 1. Now, make sure you have a few worksheets in the workbook and then click the button **Add Range of Data**.

-	Notice how Excel creates a list of all the worksheets starting with cell **A1** in the current worksheet, but it adds a title to the worksheet at the top?
+	Notice how Excel creates a list of all the worksheets starting with cell **A1** in the current worksheet, but it adds a title to the worksheet at the top.

-1. Lastly, click the button **Add Formatted Data Range**.
+1. Finally, click the button **Add Formatted Data Range**.

 	Notice how Excel creates a new table of data in the middle of the worksheet, but the dates and currency values are formatted accordingly.

 Congratulations!
-You've now written an Excel Add-in that uses the new Excel v2 JavaScript API.
+You've now written an Excel add-in that uses the new Excel JavaScript API.